MattPinder/MastersProject/README.md

 ## Gamma
 Try more parameters, also try adding pb_0066 data?

 * "length_cutoff <int> - Raw reads shorter than this cutoff won't be considered in the assembly process.
 If '-1', then auto-calculate the cutoff based on genome_size and seed_coverage."
   * This doesn't work in the version I've downloaded...

+# 9 August 2018

+## Gamma
+After testing many different parameter permutations, the results are still roughly the same as for the previous attempts, albeit starting at a different place along the chromosome (which in itself may imply circularity, as the start-stop of the previous assembly attempts appear side-by-side in the new assembly.
+* In this assembly, the molecule starts and stops in a repeat region; using Quiver to try and resolve this region
+  * Check results of annotations; compare with other genomes of similar size
+  * Check 16S results for corrected sequence, in case they differ from the original assembly